Helium-3: Solar nebula (primordial) abundance

 One early estimate of the primordial ratio of 3He to 4He in the solar nebula has been the measurement of their ratio in the atmosphere of Jupiter, measured by the mass spectrometer of the Galileo atmospheric entry probe.
-This ratio is about 1:10,000, or 100 parts of 3He per million parts of 4He.
+This ratio is about 1:10000, or 100 parts of 3He per million parts of 4He.
 This is roughly the same ratio of the isotopes as in lunar regolith, which contains 28 ppm helium-4 and 2.8 ppb helium-3 (which is at the lower end of actual sample measurements, which vary from about 1.4 to 15 ppb).
-However, terrestrial ratios of the isotopes are lower by a factor of 100, mainly due to enrichment of helium-4 stocks in the mantle by billions of years of alpha decay from uranium, thorium as well as their decay products and extinct radionuclides.
+Terrestrial ratios of the isotopes are lower by a factor of 100, mainly due to enrichment of helium-4 stocks in the mantle by billions of years of alpha decay from uranium, thorium as well as their decay products and extinct radionuclides.

 Human production

 Tritium decay

 Virtually all helium-3 used in industry today is produced from the radioactive decay of tritium, given its very low natural abundance and its very high cost.

-Production, sales and distribution of helium-3 in the United States are managed by the US Department of Energy (DOE) Isotope Program.
+Production, sales and distribution of helium-3 in the United States are managed by the US Department of Energy (DOE) DOE Isotope Program.

 While tritium has several different experimentally determined values of its half-life, NIST lists 4500±8 days (12.32±0.02 years).
 It decays into helium-3 by beta decay as in this nuclear equation: